Ferguson, An Underwater Ghost Town In South Carolina, Peaks Above The Water In Lake Marion

-The history of South Carolina’s man-made lakes include accounts of entire towns that were moved to make way for the new lakes.
-In a few cases at least parts of some towns were flooded with buildings having not been moved at all.
+The history of South Carolina’s man-made lakes includes accounts of entire towns that were moved to make way for the new lakes.
+In a few cases, at least parts of some towns were flooded, with buildings having not been moved at all.
 Such is the case with the state’s largest lake.
-You may be surprised to learn there’s a fascinating underwater ghost town in South Carolina in Lake Marion and part of it can be seen above the waterline.
+You may be surprised to learn there’s a fascinating underwater ghost town in South Carolina in Lake Marion, and part of it can be seen above the waterline.
+The story of Ferguson, South Carolina is incredibly unique!

-Did you know about this underwater ghost town that juts above the water line on Lake Marion?
+Did you know about the underwater ghost town of Ferguson, South Carolina and the part of it that juts above the water line on Lake Marion?
 What about other ghost towns?
 We’d love to hear about either in our comments!

 Can I visit any abandoned places in South Carolina?